"I can't believe they already have Christmas stuff out and it's not even Halloween."

-Oh, excuse me, I suppose I should be in the camp talking about "the good old days" when Ralphie and Flick would admire the merchandise retailers had put in the shop windows during the annual Christmas parade at Higbees.
+Oh, excuse me, I suppose I should be in the camp that talks about "the good old days" from the movie A Christmas Story when shoppers would admire retailers' windows during the annual Christmas parade.

 Or maybe I should extol Nordstrom again because they won't put up decorations until Thanksgiving Day.

-Sorry, there is one basic reason all retailers should do this.
+Sorry, but there is one basic reason all retailers should do this.
 Wallets.

 Most customers have a mental budget of what they will spend for the holidays; for decorations, for gifts for the family, for the teachers/coaches, for the office - the works.

 The sooner those customers have spent money earmarked for gift-giving, the less they will spend when it comes to the traditional time to think about buying holiday gifts.

 E-commerce sales will grow by 11% to 15%, year-over-year.

 E-commerce holiday sales are expected to reach between $210 billion and $218 billion this holiday season, compared to $189 billion last season.

 And Forbes reported that ICSC, the leading shopping center and mall industry organization, predicts that end of year sales will jump by 8.9% over 2020.